git-pull/tao-of-tmux/manuscript/09-status-bar.md

 macOS, install Xcode CLI Utilities.
 You can do this by going to *Applications -> Utilities*, launching *Terminal.app* and typing `$ xcode-select --install`. macOS can use [Homebrew](https://brew.sh/) to install the CMake and git package.
-Linux distributions allow installing CMake, clang and git via package manager.
+Major Linux distributions package CMake, clang, and git.

 Before this step, you can `cd` into any directory you're ok keeping code in.